 Mandatory Insurance Rules in Kentucky

-Per KRS 186A.042 and KRS 304.39-117 (these statute should hyperlink to the statutes) If your vehicle has a current, active registration, you must maintain insurance on that vehicle.
+Per KRS 186A.042 and KRS 304.39-117 your vehicle must have a current, active registration and you must maintain insurance on that vehicle.
 When renewing your vehicle you must present proof of insurance and it must be effective within 45 days of your renewal.